b3-exmo/b3-exmo.github.io/docs/Culture/Infallibility.md

 — [Deuteronomy 18:21-22](https://www.churchofjesuschrist.org/study/scriptures/ot/deut/18?lang=eng&id=p21-p22#p21)

-"If they make a prophecy and it [[Falsifiability#Second Coming timeframe|doesn't happen]], that means it wasn't from God, and this prophet is being a jackwagon."
+"If they make a prophecy and it [[Second Coming#When will it be?|doesn't happen]], that means it wasn't from God, and this prophet is being a jackwagon."

 &nbsp;